PRACTICAL INFORMATION REGARDING TRAVEL AND ACCOMMODATION

 Housing in Henningsvær, a village of 500 people, is both very scarce and very pricy – that’s why it’s most popular to camp out in the stunning nature.

-The closest area with a lot of “not red” camping zones, where you can set up your tent, is Festvåg – a beautiful area with great hiking and swimming opportunities only minutes away.
-It’s about a 20 minutes walk from Henningsvær and the festival area, but we will set up free shuttle buses for our festival audiences that will go all day and up until a little after closing time each night. (please note that not all places in Festvåg is “not red”, and that some are on private property – where they charge a nightly rate, like Festvåg Nature Camp)
+The closest area with a lot of “not yellow” camping zones, where you can set up your tent, is Festvåg – a beautiful area with great hiking and swimming opportunities only minutes away. (please note that not all places in Festvåg is “not red”, and that some are on private property – where they charge a nightly rate, like Festvåg Nature Camp).
+It’s about a 20 minutes walk from Henningsvær and the festival area, but we will set up a free shuttle buses that will go all day and up until a little after closing time each night (The shuttle bus is free for festival attendees between Festvåg and Henningsvær – find timetables here.)

 We’ll set up toilet facilities at Festvåg, and showering facilities at Henningsvær school.
 One can therefore have a ritual of taking the shuttle bus into Henningsvær in the morning, showering and then checking out some of our day-time talks or screenings.